laurentj/slimerjs/docs/configuration.rst

 About SSL protocols
 --------------------

-Gecko/Firefox/Xulrunner do not support SSLv2 protocol.
+Firefox does not support SSLv2 protocol.
 It supports only SSLv3 to latest TLS version (v1.2 for Gecko 35).
 However, SSLv3 is deactivated because of a vulnerability in the SSLv3 protocol ( `POODLE <http://en.wikipedia.org/wiki/POODLE>`_ ).